 Can EU Nationals apply for Permanent Residence?

-First thing you’ll need to know moving forward is that after staying in the United Kingdom for 5 lawful years, as a European Citizen, you automatically acquire Permanent Residence – so that’s good news.
+First thing you’ll need to know moving forward is that after staying in the United Kingdom for 5 lawful years, as a European Citizen, you can acquire Permanent Residence – so that’s good news.
 This is a major pre-requisite before getting British Citizenship.
-The next step is to understand that an application for Permanent residency will not only require a number of document but can be complex; this is where people usually get deterred, but once you realize that completing this application will bring you one step closer to your British Citizenship and peace of mind in the face of the ever changing legal landscape, completing the application will be a piece of cake.
+The next step is to understand that an application for Permanent residency will not only require a number of document but can be complex.

 For another piece of good news, the application for Permanent residency only costs £65, an undoubtedly small price to pay for a decision that will affect the rest of your life.
 With permanent residency, you can remain in the United Kingdom with no restrictions and you can leave and return as whenever you’d like without worry deportation; however, you are not allowed to leave the country for more than two years at a stretch if not your Permanent Residency will be lost.
-Our British Citizenship London Solicitors will provide you with a free initial assessment should you require to.
+Our immigration team will provide you with a free initial assessment if required.

 Can EU nationals be naturalised as British citizens?

-First of all, you’d need to set some money aside because the Home Office fee costs £1,300 to secure British Citizenship.
 At the moment, there are no separate rules regarding naturalization for EU and Non-EU citizens due to the British Nationality Act of 1981.
 As a result, these applications are not affected by the Immigration Rules and European Regulations.
-Regardless of Nationality, every single applicant is expected to meet the same requirements when applying for the British Citizenship.
+Regardless of nationality, every single applicant is expected to meet the same requirements when applying for the British Citizenship.

-So, who can apply for British citizenship?
-You are eligible to apply and receive naturalization as a British citizen if you have lived in the United Kingdom for 6 or more years.
-However, during your time, you must have been exercising Treaty Rights, which simply means you should have been a student, working or been self-employed.
+You are eligible to apply and receive naturalisation as a British citizen if you have lived in the United Kingdom for 6 or more years, exercising Treaty Rights, which simply means you should have been a student, working or been self-employed.

-You are also required to meet the residence requirement which will evaluate your number and length of your exit and absences from the United Kingdom during the past six years.
-It will also assess where you intend to reside after making the applications.
+You are also required to meet the residence requirement which will evaluate your number and length of your absences from the United Kingdom during the last 5 years.
+It will also assess where you intend to reside after making the application.